ncatlab/nlab-content/pages/1/3/3/1/1331/content.md

 =--

-The main ingredient in the proof of this assertion is the following lemma, whose prove we give below in [Proof of the localization lemma](#ProofOfLocalization).
+The main ingredient in the proof of this assertion is the following lemma, whose proof we give below in [Proof of the localization lemma](#ProofOfLocalization).

 +-- {: .un_prop}